Click title to learn more

 Junior and Senior Year

 Students will be enrolled in 14 to 16 credit hours their fall semester.
-Students will be working towards an Associate of Art - General Transfer degree which will allow them to complete all their general education classes (English, math, history, science) as well as take classes in their desired major or to explore the major they might be interested in.
+Students will be working towards an Associate of Art - General Transfer degree, which will allow them to complete all their general education classes (English, math, history, science) as well as take classes in their desired major or explore the major they might be interested in.
 Classes will be based on the student’s future post secondary plans, placing them in classes that meet the requirements for their interests as well as their high school graduation.